 - 7.1 Staff should always wear an apron and gloves when dealing with a child who is soiled (with any bodily fluids), or when changing a nappy. - 7.2 Any soiled waste should be placed in a polythene waste disposal bag and sealed.
-The bag should then be placed in a bin, (with a liner) specifically designed for such waste.
+The bag should then be placed in a bin, (with a liner).
 This bin should be collected on a weekly basis as part of the usual refuse.
 It is not classed as clinical waste.